 API operation accepts a list of device measurements, but there are rules to be aware of:

-- The device ust be commissioned in SKF systems before data for that device can be shared with SKF.
-Device data for uncommissioned devices is not accepted.
+- The device must be commissioned in SKF systems before data for that device can be shared with SKF.
+Device data for uncommissioned devices are not accepted.

 - Device data should be sent in chronological order.
 While the operation accepts data in both chronological and non-chronological order, other SKF services only guarantee proper function if data is received in chronological order.